Dodecahedrane/DevOpsNotes/Cloud/Azure/Deploying Test Application.md

 # update to add mongodb packages
 sudo DEBIAN_FRONTEND=noninteractive apt-get update

-# this installs the newest version, need to modify
+# this installs the newest version
 #sudo apt-get install -y mongodb-org

-# install correct version of mongodb
+# install correct version of mongodb, note different version of mongosh (as the office docs are wrong :( )
-sudo DEBIAN_FRONTEND=noninteractive apt-get install -y mongodb-org=7.0.5 mongodb-org-database=7.0.5 mongodb-org-server=7.0.5 mongodb-mongosh mongodb-org-mongos=7.0.5 mongodb-org-tools=7.0.5
+sudo DEBIAN_FRONTEND=noninteractive apt-get install -y mongodb-org=7.0.6 mongodb-org-database=7.0.6 mongodb-org-server=7.0.6 mongodb-mongosh=2.1.5 mongodb-org-mongos=7.0.6 mongodb-org-tools=7.0.6

 # this fixes the mongodb versions so if you apt upgrade, they are skipped